 The net proceeds from the issuance of the 2025 Notes were approximately \$267.2 million, after deducting commissions and the offering expenses of \$8.8 million payable by us.
-At March 31, 2022, accrued interest on the 2025 Notes of \$0.1 million is included in accrued expenses in the accompany Condensed Consolidated Balance Sheets.
-The 2025 Notes comprise our senior, unsecured obligations and are (i) equal in right of payment with our existing and future senior, unsecured indebtedness; (ii) senior in right of payment to our existing and future indebtedness that is expressly subordinated to the 2025 Notes; (iii) effectively subordinated to our existing and future secured indebtedness, to the extent of the value of the collateral securing that indebtedness; and (iv) structurally subordinated to all existing and future indebtedness and other liabilities, including trade payables.
+At June 30, 2022, accrued interest on the 2025 Notes of \$0.5 million is included in accrued expenses in the accompany Condensed Consolidated Balance Sheets.
+The 2025 Notes comprise our senior, unsecured obligations and are (i) equal in right of payment with our existing and future senior, unsecured indebtedness; (ii) senior in right of payment to our existing and future indebtedness that is expressly subordinated to the 2025 Notes; (iii) effectively subordinated to our existing and future secured indebtedness; and other liabilities, including trade payables.